Quick Pickled Green Beans Recipe

 Step by Step Recipe Directions

 Step One: Wash and dry the green beans.
-Instead of blanching I pour boiling water over the green beans to bring out the color and help preserve a little crispness.
+Instead of blanching, I pour boiling water over them to bring out the color and help preserve a little crispness.

 Step Two: Cut the beans to fit into the mason jar.
 I start by cutting in half and then taking off extra if needed.